App

 </label>

-Unlike the other code samples here, both the tag names and class names for the toggle button should be copied verbatim.
+Unlike the other code samples here, both the tag names and classes for the toggle button should be copied verbatim.

 App Body

-All apps should have a body.
-Note that this is different from the document body tag; the App Body represents the main content area of your application (i.e., the part after the header).
-The body should be an immediate child of the App Root.
+All Apps will have a body.
+Note that this is different from the document body tag; the App Body holds all content under the App Header.

-The body will always have the following structure:
+The App Body will always have the following structure:

 <div class="app-body">